-Summary Revenue and Expenses: For the fiscal year ended July 31, 2023, operating revenues totaled \$271.7 million, and operating expenses totaled \$234.4 million.
-Purchased power costs represented 60.8%, or \$142.4 million, of total operating expenses.
-Transmission and distribution expenses were approximately \$9.8 million, or 4.2%, of operating expenses, and all direct water-related expenditures totaled \$20.6 million, or 8.8%, of operating expenses.
-The remaining operating expenses included \$34.4 million for depreciation and amortization and \$27.0 million for customer service and general and administrative expenses.
-Net non-operating expense (including interest) was \$22.5 million, resulting in total net income before contributions of \$14.8 million.
+Summary Revenue and Expenses: For the fiscal year ended July 31, 2024, operating revenues totaled \$287.6 million, and operating expenses totaled \$242.5 million.
+Purchased power costs represented 59.9%, or \$137.9 million, of total operating expenses.
+Transmission and distribution expenses were approximately \$9.7 million, or 4.0%, of operating expenses, and all direct water-related expenditures totaled \$25.1 million, or 10.3%, of operating expenses.
+The remaining operating expenses included \$38.8 million for depreciation and amortization and \$31.0 million for customer service and general and administrative expenses.
+Net non-operating expense (including interest) was (\$14.8) million, resulting in total net income before contributions of \$30.4 million.
 The reported net income is mainly due to the higher revenues which were attributable to increased usage and higher power costs for the year.
-New Braunfels Utilities experienced customer growth over the past fiscal year as electric, and water meters increased by 2,007, or 3.9%, and 1,586, or 3.10%, respectively.
+New Braunfels Utilities experienced customer growth over the past fiscal year as electric, and water meters increased by 4,397, or 8.2%, and 3,304, or 6.3%, respectively.

-Working Capital: At July 31, 2023, NBU's current assets of \$256.0 million were 2.0 times its current liabilities of \$127.5 million.
+Working Capital: At July 31, 2024, NBU's current assets of \$265.9 million were 2.5 times its current liabilities of \$107.0 million.
 This strong working capital ratio reflects the continuance of managing an investment portfolio with a substantial portion of investments having a maturity of less than one year.
 By maintaining short duration investments, NBU can fund its operating and capital project activities as planned and selectively determine any future bond issuance timing.
-Overall, NBU had a net positive working capital of \$128.5 million at July 31, 2023, compared to a net positive working capital of \$85.3 million at July 31, 2022.
-NBU collected from its customers \$15.0 million in fiscal year 2023, along with the previously collected \$35.0 million in fiscal year 2022, in order to pay off the \$50.0 million taxable note in March of 2023.
+Overall, NBU had a net positive working capital of \$158.9 million at July 31, 2024, compared to a net positive working capital of \$128.5 million at July 31, 2023.

 Investments: New Braunfels Utilities' Investment Policy satisfies the Public Funds Investment Act's statutory requirements and serves as a guideline for all NBU funds' investment.
 New Braunfels Utilities' Investment Policy is reviewed annually by the Board of Trustees.
 In compliance with appropriate laws and the NBU Investment Policy, the cash management program is designed to keep principal and interest at minimum risk, maintain reasonable liquidity to meet obligations, and maximize return through the use of a competitive, effective yield comparison of various investment sources.
-For fiscal year 2023, net interest income from investments (including mark-to-market adjustments) was \$5,025,113, while the market to market adjustments resulted in a net decrease in the fair value of investments of \$69,182.
+For fiscal year 2024, net interest income from investments (including mark-to-market adjustments) was \$9.4 million, while the market to market adjustments resulted in a net increase in the fair value of investments of \$550.0 thousand.

 Debt Management: New Braunfels Utilities' strong financial position has been built over many years through prudent management and fiscal practices to ensure adequate capital will be available to fund future electric, water, and wastewater system infrastructure, including electric substations, electric transmission and distribution line expansions, water, and wastewater reclamation facilities.
 New Braunfels Utilities endeavors to balance external financing for capital projects with the internal generation of capital funds to maintain a low debt to capitalization structure.
-At July 31, 2023, NBU had \$405.5 million in debt.
+At July 31, 2024, NBU had \$501.0 million in debt.
 New Braunfels Utilities' strong capitalization structure and coverage ratios have enabled it to access the debt capital markets at attractive interest rates.
 These ratios are a key component in maintaining low utility rates.
-New Braunfels Utilities anticipates significant capital expenditures in the upcoming years and will be using short-term and long-term debtto fund a portion of these projects.
+New Braunfels Utilities anticipates significant capital expenditures in the upcoming years and will be using short-term and long-term debt to fund a portion of these projects.